weigao266/Linear-MoE/README.md

 </div>

-This repo offers Linear-MoE, a **production-ready framework** for modeling and training Linear-MoE models, non-invasively built on the latest [Megatron-Core](https://github.com/NVIDIA/Megatron-LM). **Contributions through pull requests are highly encouraged!**
+This repo offers Linear-MoE, a **production-ready library** for modeling and training Linear-MoE models, non-invasively built on the latest [Megatron-Core](https://github.com/NVIDIA/Megatron-LM). **Contributions through pull requests are highly encouraged!**

 <!-- It supports state-of-the-art open-source Mixture of Experts (MoE) models, seamlessly integrated with advanced linear sequence modeling techniques such as Linear Attention, State Space Modeling, and Linear RNN.
 LInear-MoE is still under development, **Contributions through pull requests are highly encouraged!** -->